Skoda Superb interior

 Agoraphobics should steer clear of the Superb's interior

-Unlike lesser Skodas which kick off with a small 6.5-inch screen, the Skoda Superb gets at least an 8-inch version with DAB radio, Bluetooth and built-in sat-nav.
-It looks great with its glass front when switched off, but is also displays pin sharp graphics once on and is nicely responsive to prods, pinch and zoom.
+Unlike lesser Skodas, which kick off with a small 6.5-inch screen, the Skoda Superb gets at least an 8-inch version with DAB radio, Bluetooth and built-in sat-nav.
+It looks great with its glass front when switched off, but is also displays pin sharp graphics once on and is nicely responsive to prods and pinches to pan and zoom.

 It also comes with handy menu shortcut buttons down its sides for flicking between menus, and sticking in a postcode on the built-in sat-nav and adding waypoints is a quick and simple process to follow.
 You can also do this via voice if you’d rather, although it’s quicker to do it the old fashioned way most of the time.

-All Superbs also come with Apple CarPlay and Android Auto, but either upgrading as an option or buying at least Sportline trim gets you Skoda’s bigger 9.2-inch screen infotainment system which gets wireless Apple CarPlay rather than having to plug in your iPhone via a cable.
-Other the system is similarly bright, responsive and easy to use at the 8-inch unit, but it only gets one row of shortcut buttons so you’ll find it’s a little trickier to use on the move.
+All Skoda Superbs also come with Apple CarPlay and Android Auto, but either upgrading as an option or buying at least Sportline trim gets you Skoda’s bigger 9.2-inch screen infotainment system with wireless Apple CarPlay rather than having to plug in your iPhone via a cable.
+This display is just as bright and responsive as the 8-inch unit, but it only gets one row of shortcut buttons so you’ll find it’s a little trickier to use on the move.

 Skoda’s Virtual Cockpit digital dials are an option on all trims but L&K and are a worthwhile addition.
 They’re bright, easy to understand and easily customisable while lifting the overall look and feel of the cabin at the same time.
 If you love your music, there’s the option to upgrade the Superb’s standard stereo to a 610w 12-speaker Canton system.